DickerDackel/karentify/README.md

-# karentify
+# ThIs iS KaReNtIfY!!!

-UnLeAsH YoUr iNnEr kArEn oN A MeSsAgE.!!!

-MaKe sUrE, yOu aRe hEaRd aS A VaLuEd cUsToMeR By uNlEaShInG YoUr iNnEr kArEn.!!!
+uNlEaSh yOuR InNeR KaReN On a mEsSaGe!!!

+mAkE SuRe, YoU ArE HeArD As a vAlUeD CuStOmEr bY UnLeAsHiNg yOuR InNeR KaReN!!!

-# Usage
+# UsAgE!!!

-## Command line interface
+## cOmMaNd lInE InTeRfAcE!!!

+tHe kArEnTiFy cOmMaNd lInE InTeRfAcE MaKeS StAtInG YoUr dEmAnDs aS EaSy aS!!!
+TyPiNg tHeM InTo tHe pRoMpT Or aDdInG ThEm aS ArGuMeNtS!!!

+tO EsCaLaTe iSsUeS FuRtHeR, uSe tHe `--dEmAnD-MaNaGeR` OpTiOn!!!

 ```
-karentify --demand-manager i have never been treated like this
+karentify --dEmAnD-MaNaGeR i have never been treated like this

 i hAvE NeVeR BeEn tReAtEd lIkE ThIs!!!
 AnD I WoUlD LiKe tO TaLk tO YoUr mAnAgEr!!!
 ```

-## As a library
+iT CaN AlSo bE UsEd aS A FiLtEr fRoM YoUr eDiToR.!!!

+## aS A LiBrArY!!!

 ```
 from karentify import karentify